Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

          /* Error handling */
      ```
    - Resume the running component:

      ```
      ret = component_manager_resume_component(component_context);
      if (ret != COMPONENT_MANAGER_ERROR_NONE)
          /* Error handling */
      ```
-     When the component is frame-component, it will be shown on the screen.
+     When the component is frame-component, it will appear on the screen.

    - Terminate the running component in the background:

      ```